LouisJalouzot/Suffragists/results/README.md

 - Excellent performance
 - Only rows 94-97 wrong date (should be October 8th)

+### 100
+- Meetings are scattered in small tables and it seems like they are correctly picked up

 ### 118
 - Events picked up from outside table (rows 94-95)
 - Rows 5-6 June/July appear from outside